mitchelldirt/City-Ranker/README.md

 This will be a simple project where you can rank cities.
 First you search for and select a city (Google Geocoding) then you'll be provided an image for the city (Pexels API) and scores for walking 🚶‍♂️ , transit 🚊 , and biking 🚴  (walkscore API).

-The inspiration for this project is simply that as an opionated person I love ranking things and I also love learning about different places 🏙 😄
+The inspiration for this project is derived from figuring out where I'd like to move in the future. walkability, bikability, and transit are all super important to me when choosing a place to live.
+I'm also just an opionated person who loves ranking things and learning about different places 🏙 😄

+ORIGINAL CONCEPT:
 ![image](https://user-images.githubusercontent.com/75150470/190916434-dfe2173d-7b30-433c-9fb7-2f31c20a701b.png)